 Worth a shot

-I am sharing my experience in hope to prevent other women from having to experience this level of hell and to avoid sustaining life lasting damage.
+I am sharing my experience in the hope to prevent other women from having to experience this level of hell and to avoid sustaining life lasting damage.
 My last surgery took place in December of 2008 and at that time my surgeon recorded in his findings the damage that my abdominal wall had already sustained.
 There were indentations and deep scarring in the muscles where my fallopian tube had embedded itself and ripped away from throughout a 4 year period.
 Since then my stomach, bladder, and intestines have all at one time or another adhered to and ripped from my abdominal wall.
 Anyways, as I was saying if you or someone you know suffers from abdominal pain caused by endometriosis or scar tissue do yourself a favor and look into PEMF therapy.
 Whether you choose to purchase Oska Pulse or go with another company doesn’t matter; this type of therapy may prevent you from the damage that I am living with.

 Don’t give up

-To learn more visit my friends at Oska Wellness and don’t forget to use promo code DIVA to save $55 if you decide to give it a try.
+To learn more visit, my friends, at Oska Wellness, and don’t forget to use promo code DIVA to save $55 if you decide to give it a try.
 I invite you to read my entire PEMF experience by clicking here and this third party report on pelvic pain.
 Last but not least join my Facebook group The Disabled Diva’s Alternative Chronic Pain Fighting Forum.
-In this group we discuss natural and alternative treatments for our chronic illnesses, like PEMF therapy, medical marijuana, CBD, diet, exercise, essential oils, massage, acupuncture, and more.
+In this group, we discuss natural and alternative treatments for our chronic illnesses, like PEMF therapy, medical marijuana, CBD, diet, exercise, essential oils, massage, acupuncture, and more.
 BTW PEMF therapy has been shown to help with many different health conditions, click here to learn more.